Learning discrete Bayesian networks with hierarchical Dirichlet shrinkage: Supplementary Material

 \section{Supplementary Material}

-The Supplementary Material contains the proofs for all results, extended technical details on the MALA-within-Gibbs sampler, additional comments on the simulation studies and application, two extra simulation studies, a method for computing maximum marginal likelihood estimators in the HiDDeN model, and a derivation of the Bayes factor for HiDDeN under certain conditions on the prior.
+The Supplementary Material contains proofs, extended technical details on the MALA-within-Gibbs sampler, additional comments on the simulation studies and application, two extra simulation studies, a method for computing maximum marginal likelihood estimators in the HiDDeN model, and a derivation of the Bayes factor for HiDDeN under certain conditions on the prior.
 Code to reproduce all results can be found at \url{github.com/adombowsky/HiDDeN_DAG}.